Category Archives: Broken hearts

 pest houseChicago Tribune, June 24, 1853.
 “Wilfully murdered”–yep, good call by that coroner’s jury.
 A pest house, by the by, is a quarantined warehouse for people with infectious diseases, e.g. cholera, smallpox, tuberculosis.
 It’s kind of classy on the part of Chicago to situate its pest house on the lake shore.

 Chicago Tribune, March 7 and 8, 1914 [click on images to enlarge].
 The cartoon is by John T. McCutcheon, same guy who drew this one.
 He seems to have had an enduring interest in the phenomenon of the unprosecutable female murder defendant.
-The defense attorney’s contention that a female jury would be easier and not harder on Stella C. is supported by this previous posting on the subject.
+The defense attorney’s contention that a female jury would be easier and not harder on Stella C. is not supported by this previous posting on the subject.
 But who knows?

 acid selfNew York Times, July 9, 1925.
 With all that acid flying around, it’s a given that some troubled souls would turn the acid-throwing impulse inward.
 This guy seems to been trying to expiate for stepping out on his wife, and undertook to do the throwing for her.
 By far the majority of acid attacks originate in romantic turbulence and jealousy.
 If you want to see a really compelling documentary related to this phenomenon, I heartily recommend Crazy Love (although technically it’s about the romantic fallout of a lye-throwing attack, and lye is a base rather than an acid).